 The Helinox Chair Zero has also been the ISPO Gold Award Winner in 2017.
 Moreover, the chair does not feel cheap, so I think the higher price tag is justified as it also comes with 5 years warranty.

 Where would I take the Helinox Chair Zero?

 Some may question if a chair is really necessary on a backpacking trip.
 Well, it depends.
 For ultralight freaks, 500 grams might be too much.

 Personally, I don’t mind carrying more gear with me if I can get comfort in exchange.
 But the comfort/weight ratio must be reasonable.

 I could see such a chair perfectly on my packrafting trips.
 The advantage of packrafting is that you don’t have to carry the gear.
 I have an Alpacka Raft Gnarwhal and I can easily throw in all kinds of gear into the cargo fly.

 Where would I not take the Helinox Chair Zero?

-Would I take the Helinox Chair Zero on a trip in the mountains.
-Well, I am not sure but from my experience when crossing the Alps from Germany to Italy, I realised that I would not appreciate having a heavy backpack on my back when walking up the mountains.
-In this case the chair would probably stay at home.
+Would I take the Helinox Chair Zero on a trip in the mountains?
+Well, I am not sure but from my experience when crossing the Alps from Germany to Italy, I realized that I would not appreciate having a heavy backpack on my back when walking up the mountains.
+In this case, the chair would probably stay at home.

 The Helinox Chair Zero* can also be equipped with accessories such as ball feet, ground sheet or a seat warmer.
 You can also get the Helinox Table One* if you are looking for a foldable and light (690 grams) camping table.